Self Help Topics

 • 3.5mm headphone socket

-• Auxiliary input for connecting an I-pod or other MP3 player / audio source
+• Auxiliary input for connecting an I-pod or other MP3 player / external audio source

 • Separate 3.5mm line out socket (with analogue audio) but no optical digital output provided